swlkr/coast-lein-template/README.md

-# coast-app
+# coast

-A Leiningen template for FIXME.
+A Leiningen template for coast.

 ## Usage

-FIXME

-## License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+lein new coast your-app-name